Chemistry for Engineering Students (current or former)

-- If you took CHEM 136 while in engineering, you can go directly into your second semester chemistry course (CHEM 231/232).
+- If you took CHEM 135 and 136 while in engineering, you can go directly into your second semester chemistry course (CHEM 231/232).

 - If you did not take CHEM 136 while in engineering, you will have to take CHEM 132 laboratory before taking more chemistry.

 Can’t I just take CHEM 136 instead of the CHEM 132 lab